iansteiner/highlight-cuts/docs/usage.md

 The tool generates a video file for each player found in the CSV for the specified game.
 The output filename format is: `{OriginalVideoName}_{PlayerName}.{Extension}`.

+Files are saved to the current directory by default, or to the directory specified with `--output-dir`.

 Example: `game_footage_John_Doe.mp4`

 ## Examples